If you need information or documents from these pages in another language or in a different format please email firstname.lastname@example.org.

 Importantly, we have also listened to the experiences and views of local patients and carer representatives about the best possible way to implement the changes.

-At a Difficult Decisions Workshop in December 2017, patient representatives from across the STP discussed the best approach to communicate changes with patients, before a further two workshops on 21 February 2018 and 7 September 2018 discussed implementation of the changes; specifically thinking about shared decision making between patients and their clinicians, as well as how to use local Patient Participation Groups (PPGs) to help people find the right information and support them to make decisions about their own health and care and what treatment is right for them individually.
+At a workshop in December 2017, patient representatives from across Sussex Health and Care Partnership discussed the best approach to communicate changes with patients, before a further two workshops on 21 February 2018 and 7 September 2018 discussed implementation of the changes; specifically thinking about shared decision making between patients and their clinicians, as well as how to use local Patient Participation Groups (PPGs) to help people find the right information and support them to make decisions about their own health and care and what treatment is right for them individually.
 It was agreed that any support tools or information given to patients should recognise the differences across our communities in terms of social, economic or cultural factors.

 Equality for our populations